About this Site

 Customers came to ‘their’ Public Market for “the experience”.
 They happily came for fundamentally social reasons – to meet a friend, to people watch, to enjoy the street musicians, to mix with people who were different from themselves.

 They came to be immersed in a vibrant, pulsing, colorful place that was exciting and fun.
 They came for the free flu shots or the ethnic festival.
-They came to show their kids where food really comes from.
+They came to show their kids where food really comes from, and, that meat does not grow in a Styrofoam container, nor, bread in a plastic bag!

 Despite the fact that Public Market customers “didn’t come to shop”, they spent nearly double what mall shoppers spent per customer visit!